serjdrn/next-intl-analyzer/README.md

 ## Contributing

+As this tool is in beta, we actively welcome and encourage contributions!
+Whether it's bug fixes, feature enhancements, or documentation improvements, your help is greatly appreciated.

+To contribute:

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable
 5. Submit a pull request

+Some areas where contributions would be particularly valuable:
+- Support for more translation patterns and edge cases
+- Performance optimizations for large codebases
+- Extended testing with different Next.js project structures
+- Improved hardcoded string detection heuristics

 ## Related